 Introduction / History

-When a woman is married, she wears a ring on her toe rather than her finger.
+When a Banchada woman is married, she wears a ring on her toe rather than her finger.
 The eldest Banchada son succeeds the father as the head of the family.
-Women are active in their economic decisions.
-They speak a form of Hindi that is influenced by the less prominent Malvi language.
-There are about 19,000 of them.
+He is responsible for taking care of elderly relatives.

-Pray that the Banchada people will hear and respond to Christ.
+Pray that the Banchada people will hear and respond favorably to the gospel of Christ.

 Pray the Lord provides better jobs for the Banchada.

 Pray for the Lord to send loving workers to the Banchada people.

 Pray for their hearts of the Banchada to seek and find the only Savior.

 Pray that Banchada will tune in to Hindi Christian radio programs.

 Ask the Lord to raise up a growing church among the Banchada in this decade.